PGecom/perks-pgecom/README.md

-# perks-pgecom
+# PG-ecom
-Discounted software outthere
+Landing Page of PG-ecom